 There are 1.1 billion Chinese online shoppers using mobile shopping apps in 2022, a big rise from the registered 824.1 million in 2021.
 A penetration rate is equivalent to 78.5% of the total Chinese population.
 With such growth, the competition is obviously becoming tougher and tougher each year.
-Newcomers are fighting for a piece of cake but nonetheless, there has been a steady stream of new entrants on the market resulting in constant evolution in the China e-commerce environment.
+Newcomers are fighting for a piece of cake but nonetheless, there has been a steady stream of new entrants on the market resulting in constant evolution in the Chinese e-commerce environment.

-Also, it’s important for foreign companies entering the Chinese market to take their time in choosing which Chinese marketplace they want to settle in. therefore, we’ll try to cover here the prime selling points, focuses, and different specializations of the largest China shopping apps.
+Also, it’s important for foreign companies entering the Chinese market to take their time in choosing which Chinese marketplace they want to settle in.
+Therefore, we’ll try to cover here the prime selling points, focuses, and different specializations of the largest China shopping apps.
 We hope to make this article the perfect guide to lead you in your choice of the best China E-commerce platform for your business.

-- Pinduoduo: When group-buying meets social commerce
+- Pinduoduo: When group buying meets social commerce

 - JD.com: Luxury goods, Top-Notch Logistic and more

-- XiaoHongShu: Content-driven platform
+- Xiaohongshu: Content-driven platform

 If you have already settled on a Chinese eCommerce app, and are looking for tips to create a merchant account or increase your sale, check out our China eCommerce Guide.
 You’ll find more information on eCommerce requirements for China as well as tips to succeed as a brand in the country.